 Helmets and boards can also be rented individually.

 Terrain park time slots are for the entire day.

 The Lodge has a variety of snacks and drinks available for purchase as well as bathrooms for patrons to use.

 Tips for Enjoying Your Time at the Snow Park

-Visit the Lodge first to get your lift ticket and temperature check.
-Be sure to wear a mask while you’re inside.
+Visit the Lodge first to get your lift ticket and put on your snow gear!

 Get some hot cocoa after you’re done.
 Nearby local coffee shops include

 - Meg’s Daily Grind (1141 N Alpine Rd, Rockford, IL)

 - Velvet Robot (1292 S. Alpine Rd, Rockford, IL)